Written by Marv Wolfman

 Nice choice by Wolfman to make the taxidriver female.
 Not extremely common to see otherwise.
 But he wasn't just attentive to creating female roles, he also gave her a very special and likeable personality (well also thanks to the model designer and voice actor of course), and she sure likes to drive fast.
 She re-appears later in this story and is very helpful to Jem and the Holograms among everyone who is just trying to find out Jem's identity.

 Now it comes time for the auditions of the bands at the Broadway theater.
-They aren't singing a song from the upcoming Broadway show, instead it seems Bob has asked them to sing any of their songs.
+They aren't singing a song from the upcoming Broadway show, instead it seems Bob has asked them to perform any of their songs.
 And this works well for us viewers aswell because it let's us hear a new Jem song.
 Clever of Wolfman to not let this song be about the Broadway theme and where the characters are at at the moment, but rather about where Jem is at emotionally at the moment.

 First, the Misfits are playing part of one of their songs "Makin' Mischief" (interestingly in the French dub, only the background music is heard at this point) from an early episode, "Disaster".
 Bob likes it and so does his assistant.
 They even say they're the best, and that they've got one last group left, which apparently means others auditioned before them.
 Infact I'm kinda surprised someone like Bob likes the Misfits, but on the other hand I've never given it much thought what a typical Misfits fan looks like.
 I guess if they can look like Ashley or Clash, they can also look like Bob.